 Unraveling the Price Tag of Parenthood: The True Cost of a Custody Battle

 One of the most popular questions asked in my consults is, “how much is my child custody case going to cost me?”
 It is a reasonable question.
 However, there is no easy answer.

-As with other professionals you hire, such as a mechanic to fix your car or a plumber to fix a leaky faucet, you will get an estimate of what the service will cost.
-However, several factors affect the cost of a child custody case, and many of them are beyond your control and that of your child custody lawyer.
+As with other professionals you hire, such as a mechanic to fix your car or a plumber to fix a leaky faucet, you will get an estimate of the service’s cost.
+However, several factors affect the cost of a child custody case, many of which are beyond your control and that of your child custody lawyer.
 These factors make it impossible for a child custody lawyer to give you more than a guestimate of the total cost of your child custody case.

 Your lawyer should provide you with a quote for retaining them to represent you in your child custody case.
 This is based on the specific circumstances of your case, as discussed with your attorney.

 There are two ways to resolve a child custody case in Texas.
 The parties will agree, or the case will eventually go to trial.

 The cost of a child custody battle in Texas depends on the parties’ ability to reach agreements.
 Child custody lawyers and staff members bill hourly for their time on your case.
 I generally like to create a flowchart of typical child custody cases so people can see where their money gets them.

 I explain to prospective clients that many child custody cases conform to the following pattern:

 Each one of those stages may have subparts or require additional hearings in between.
 At each stage in the child custody process, there is a chance to settle the case and not move on to the next stage.
 If a couple is agreeable and settles early, it is cheaper than continuing down the child custody path.

 I have observed that it costs roughly $3,500-$8,500 per stage.